vadimsteckler1/coins-docs.github.io/docs/rest-api.md

 ### Invoice Callbacks

-Certain events may happen during a lifespan of an invoice.
-For example, when an invoice gets fully paid, an event invoice.fully_paid is triggered.
-Merchants may choose to consume these events by providing a callback_url, so that they can act on the events if needed.
+During the lifecycle of an invoice, various events may occur.
+For example, when an invoice is fully paid, the invoice.fully_paid event is triggered.
+These events can be tracked and acted upon using the Coins API's event system.

-Events are delivered to callbacks via a POST request, with the authorization header of Authorization: Token MERCHANT_APIKEY
+Merchants can specify a callback URL when creating or updating an invoice, which is a web address that the API will send event data to.
+When an event occurs, the API will send a POST request to the specified callback_URL, containing data about the event.
+The merchant can then process this data as needed, such as by updating their internal systems or notifying the customer.

+To ensure that the events are delivered securely, merchants must include an authorization header with their Merchant API key in each POST request.
+This header, with the format Authorization: Token MERCHANT_APIKEY, confirms that the request is coming from a trusted source and provides an additional layer of security for the event data.

 Event payloads follow this convention:
 ```javascript